-A balance sheet is an essential tool used to show the value of a business at a specific point in time.
+A balance sheet is an essential tool used to show the value of a business at a specific point in time and we have explained a balance sheet layout below with a simple example.

 It shows a snapshot of a business’ assets, liabilities and equity, which is pretty useful when you know what it all means.